mondele/btt-writer-docs/docs/tTranslate.rst

   * The app is organized to work with blind drafting.

-  * You may want to read `MAST Core Concepts <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/MAST.rst>`_ to understand the steps of blind drafting translation.
+  * You may want to read https://bibleineverylanguage.org/processes/mast/ to understand the steps of blind drafting translation.

 3. When you are ready to begin translating, tap the “piece of paper” that is behind the one you have been reading.